-1ERPT is defined as the percentage change in local currency prices resulting from a 1 percentage change in the exchange rate between the exporting and importing country's currencies.
+&lt;sup>1ERPT is defined as the percentage change in local currency prices resulting from a 1 percentage change in the exchange rate between the exporting and importing country's currencies.
 It is generally undisputed that this sensitivity to the exchange rate declines along the price distribution chain, with ERPT being highest and fastest for import prices at the border but significantly smaller and relatively slower for final consumer prices.

-existence of asymmetries and non-linearities in ERPT according to the direction or size of exchange rate changes (Delatte and López-Villavicencio, 2012; Bussiere, 2013; Colavecchio and Rubene, 2020).
-However, the vast majority of this research relies on aggregate data, thus it is not possible to further identify why, for example, pass-through may be heterogeneous across sectors based on the individual characteristics of the products or firms that make up those sectors.
-Furthermore, any evidence of asymmetries or non-linearities in ERPT is likely to be washed out by aggregate data, thus an empirical assessment of such issues from the lens of micro-level data should prove fruitful towards providing fresh evidence and more in-depth understanding of ERPT.
+Our work contributes to at least three different strands of the literature.
+First, a number of empirical studies examine how price sensitivities to exchange rate changes may vary across time (Campa and Goldberg, 2008; Jašová et al., 2019), sectors (Campa et al., 2005; Campa and Goldberg, 2008), and according to the direction or size of exchange rate changes (Delatte and López-Villavicencio, 2012; Bussiere, 2013; Colavecchio and Rubene, 2020).
+However, the vast majority of this research relies on aggregate data, thus it is not possible to identify why, for example, pass-through may be heterogeneous across sectors based on the individual characteristics of the products or firms that make up those sectors.
+Furthermore, any evidence of asymmetries or non-linearities in ERPT in relation to the direction or size of exchange rate changes are likely to be washed out by aggregate data, thus an empirical assessment of such issues from the lens of micro-level data should prove fruitful towards providing fresh evidence and a more in-depth understanding of ERPT.

 Second, our work is closely aligned with a recent growing strand of literature that adopts micro-level price data to help uncover various underlying structural determinants of ERPT within a single country setting.
 Most studies find a prominent role for the currency of invoicing in ERPT to import prices (Gillitzer and Moore, 2016; Giuliano and Luttini, 2020; Gopinath et al., 2020; Chen et al., 2021), which has also been shown to generate different pass-through effects during particular events such as the large and sudden Swiss Franc appreciation in January 2015 (Bonadio et al., 2020; Auer et al., 2021).
-Meanwhile, separate literature investigates whether pass-through depends on product types, differentiated by the use of imported inputs (Kasahara and Lapham, 2013; Amiti et al., 2014; Bas and Strauss-Kahn, 2014), product quality (Auer and Chaney, 2009; Basile et al., 2012; Chen and Juvenal, 2016; Bernini and Tomasi, 2015), or whether it differs by firm characteristics such as market power (Devereux et al., 2017; Auer and Schoenle, 2016; Garetto, 2016).
+Meanwhile, a separate literature investigates whether pass-through depends on product types, differentiated by the use of imported inputs (Kasahara and Lapham, 2013; Amiti et al., 2014; Bas and Strauss-Kahn, 2014), product quality (Auer and Chaney, 2009; Basile et al., 2012; Chen and Juvenal, 2016; Bernini and Tomasi, 2015), or whether it differs by firm characteristics such as market power (Devereux et al., 2017; Auer and Schoenle, 2016; Garetto, 2016).
 However, the bulk of these studies often focus on studying the determinants of pass-through along one or only few dimensions, making it difficult to draw any comparisons between them.
 Our study will be one of the first to provide a unified analysis of ERPT for a single country using micro-level data along multiple dimensions, which should help sharpen analysis on questions such as which structural determinants matter most towards driving heterogeneity in ERPT.